 Obtained preliminary injunction for a large group of medical care providers who were challenging the constitutionality of SB 863, a law that imposed dramatic new fees under California's workers compensation system.

 American Airlines v.
 Sabre Inc. et al. (N.D.
 Tex., Tarrant County, Tex.)

-Trial counsel for Sabre in breach of contract and antitrust actions relating to the display of American's flight and fares in Sabre's Global Distribution System.
-American claimed $1 billion dollars in damages.
+Trial counsel for Sabre in breach of contract and antitrust actions relating to the display of American's flights and fares in Sabre's Global Distribution System.
+American claimed $1 billion in damages.
 Jury trial in Texas state court.
 Case settled favorably during trial.

 Bayer Schering Pharma AG & Bayer HealthCare Pharmaceuticals, Inc. v.
 Watson Labs, et al. (D. Nev.)

 Obtained summary judgment of validity, infringement, and enforceability for Bayer Schering in Hatch-Waxman patent litigation against challengers seeking to market generic versions of oral contraceptive YAZ®.

 Pioneer Hi-Bred International v.
 Agrigenetics, Inc. (S.D.
 Ind.)